 "His membership to the Council is pending confirmation.
 Vinod Dasan could not be nominated since there were criminal charges pending against him.
 He found out that the survivor was married and so he is believed to have threatened her to comply with his demands or that he will show the videos to her husband," a police officer said.

-The CSI member corroborated the police version and alleged that on January 13 this year, Vinod had visited Hema's home in Bengaluru and threatened to show the video to her husband if she did not meet Bishop Samuel.
+According to the victim's statement, Vinod had allegedly visited Hema's home in Bengaluru and threatened to show the video to her husband if she did not meet Bishop Samuel.
 On January 21, Hema allegedly decided to take her husband along with her, as she suspected that Vinod and Bishop Samuel would cause her harm.

-"When they met at the Holy Trinity Church located in Trinity Circle, Vinod Dasan took her husband aside.
-Bishop Samuel then demanded that she withdraw the case or that Vinod would expose the video.
-He then offered her money and a well-paying job if she would have sexual intercourse with him.
-He is believed to have touched her inappropriately as well.
+"When they met at the Holy Trinity Church located in Trinity Circle, Bishop Samuel then demanded that she withdraw the case or that Vinod would expose the video.
+She has alleged that he touched her inappropriately as well.
 When she refused and tried to scream, he threatened to kill her," the CSI member claimed.

 Hema was distraught as she had allegedly been getting constant calls from Vinod to comply with his demands.
 On January 31, Hema allegedly went to the Church of South India hospital after she learnt that one of the Bishop's relatives was admitted to the hospital.